Tangerine-Community/Tangerine/docs/data-collector/deployment.md

     Once installed, the app can work again offline.
 This method is suitable in places of good connectivity.

+**WARNING**

+When using browser app installation, it is important to keep in mind that the app lives in the browser’s data/cache.
+If you use incognito mode, the app and data will be removed every time you close the browser.
+Some people clear their cache for the browser which also results in complete removal of app and data.

+Users using the Brwoser app installation must always use the same browser in regular mode (not incognito) and never clear the cache.

+If you are using Browser installation, you should never install the app for more than one group at the same time.
+If switching groups, the user must sync and then clear the previous app in order to install a new one.
+If mixing between groups data contamination may occur where the data for one group is uploaded to another.

 **NOTE**: We recommend thoroughly testing your instruments and its data output before releasing them!
 To test your instrument use the Test Release mode.